ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 out an attack in at least two ways:

 In the first attack, the log can present a split view of the log for all time.
-The only way to detect this attack is to resolve each view of the log to the two most recent STHs and then force the log to present a consistency proof.
+This attack can be detected by CT auditors, but a naive auditor implementation may fail to do so.
+The simplest, least efficient way to detect the attack is to mirror the entire log and assert inclusion of every peice of data.
+If an auditor does not mirror the log, one way to detect this attack is to resolve each view of the log to the most recent STHs available and then force the log to present a consistency proof.
 (Which it cannot.)
-This attack can be detected by CT auditors participating in STH Pollination, as long as they are explicitly built to handle the situation of a log continuously presenting a split view.
-We highly recommend they detect the case where two or more STHs cannot be resolved via consistency proofs for some period of time.
+We highly recommend auditors plan for this attack scenario and ensure it will be detected.

 In the second attack, the log can sign an SCT, and refuse to ever include the certificate that the SCT refers to in the